 BMO Credit Facility.
-On January 20, 2017, we and each of our subsidiaries, as guarantors (the "Guarantors"), entered into an Amended and Restated Credit Agreement (the "Credit Agreement") with BMO, as lender.
+On January 20, 2017, we and each of our subsidiaries, as guarantors (the "Guarantors"), entered into the Credit Agreement with BMO, as lender.
 The Credit Agreement amends and extends our prior credit agreement with BMO (the "Prior Credit Agreement"), which was set to mature on March 24, 2017.
 The Credit Agreement provides for a \$35.0 million revolving line of credit, including a \$10.0 million standby letter of credit sub-facility, and matures on January 20, 2020.
 Subject to satisfying certain conditions described in the Credit Agreement, we may request that BMO increase the aggregate amount under the revolving line of credit by up to \$25.0 million, for a total facility size of \$60.0 million; however, BMO is not obligated to do so.
 Unlike the Prior Credit Agreement, the revolving line of credit is no longer subject to a borrowing base limitation and the Credit Agreement no longer includes a delayed draw term loan facility.